 Orientation Programme: Environmental Justice

 Course: Ecological Discourses and Practices

 Speakers: Prof Sincy Wilson, Mitraneesha B S, Niranjan E V, Lianne Lucia and Sneha Satesh

 Designation and Affiliation of the Speaker: Members of the committee of “The Environmental Law Studies and Orientation Programme.”

-2. A Bio-note of the Speakers: Sincy Wilson is a faculty of School of Law, Christ, Main campus, Niranjan E V and Mitraneshaa B S are the conveners of the committee of “The Environmental Law Studies and Orientation Programme” and Lianne Lucia and Sneha Satesh are the core committee members and students of Law at Christ main campus.
+2. A Bio-note of the Speakers: Sincy Wilson is a faculty of School of Law, Christ, Central campus, Niranjan E V and Mitraneshaa B S are the conveners of the committee of “The Environmental Law Studies and Orientation Programme” and Lianne Lucia and Sneha Satesh are the core committee members and students of Law at Christ Central campus.

 Report of the Event